Looking for the best dim sum in San Francisco’s Chinatown?

 I’m thankful that you all are getting to know me and what I like, so by now you know food is my thing.
 Once summer hits, you’ll have to check out Queens Night Market.
 Queens Night Market is a food festival that lasts all summer long and is free.
 You’ll only pay for food you may or may not want to sample but who are we kidding here?
 You’re going to want to try it all (at least that’s my truth anyway) lol.
 I have not been here yet (a travesty I know), but give it time, I will!
 More info here.

 I would not be my usual self if I did not mention a museum.
-I love museums and for some strange reason I have not visited this one yet (argh).
-Last on the list for Queens (for now anyway), the Queens Museum.
+Last on the list for Queens (for now anyway), is the Queens Museum.
 The Queens Museum has free options for NYC students, NYC Department of Education employees, and children 18 or under.
 However, they have a suggested amount of donations for regular visitors (pay as you wish) so technically it’s free.
 A fun fact about this museum is that it actually used to be an ice skating rink, which now features beautiful artwork collections, workshops, and tours.
+I finally visited this museum and will post the footage on my Patreon.

 Brooklyn NYC